 | Moonlight bath | Leave cards by a window during full moon | Monthly |

-| Knocking | Stack cards neatly and tap three times | Before each use |
+| Knocking on the deck | Stack cards neatly and tap three times | Before each use |

 | Thorough shuffle | Completely randomize card order | After each use |